If you work in a warehouse or manufacturing, you understand the challenges of moving materials, products, and waste efficiently.

 1. How Do Hoppers Work?

-All trash hoppers work on a fundamental principle - collecting materials in a large bin for easy storage, disposal, or transportation.
+All trash hoppers work on a fundamental principle - collecting materials in a large bin for easy storage, transportation, or disposal.

 This efficient collection of waste or materials in hoppers creates multiple benefits in the workplace, including: